vanzll/vanzll.github.io/_pages/about.md

 - Interactive Video Generation and the extension to world models.
 - Agentic Systems.
 However, I am focusing more on the "agentic sense", rather than viewing "agentic AI" as a research domain.
 As I believe that large video models or world models could also benefit from agentic design in the future, as they are the same with LLMs from the foundamental perspective.

-Always enjoy collaborating with talents, plz reach out if you are interested!
+Always enjoy collaborating with talents, plz reach out via email!